barills-diana/Imago-Image-Explorer-AiI-Generator/README.md

 ## overview
 ![Screenshot](static/overview.png)

-ImagExplorer is an innovative tool designed to help writers and artists communicate better and streamline the brainstorming process for creating reference images.
+Imago is an innovative tool designed to help writers and artists communicate better and streamline the brainstorming process for creating reference images.
 This tool leverages the advanced capabilities of Stable Diffusion, a cutting-edge text-to-image AI model.

 Artists are given the opportunity to view the original text and requests for illustrations from the writer, and can generate reference images by utilizing the tool's intuitive interface.
 ImagExplorer goes a step further and provides helpful suggestions for prompts and starting images, to help artists get started with generating images using Stable Diffusion.